DaanKivits/MSc_thesis/CreateEmissionFiles/WRF-CHEM/README.txt

 # Daan Kivits, 2023

-The 'WRF_CHEM' folder contains the scripts we used to test the fluxes that were provided by Friedemann Reum (2022, personal communications), and transform the CTE-HR fluxes to the WRF-CHEM spatial grid.
+The 'WRF_CHEM' directory contains the scripts we used to test the fluxes that were provided by Friedemann Reum (2022, personal communications), and transform the CTE-HR fluxes to the WRF-CHEM spatial grid.

 Here is a short explanation of the functionality of the scripts included in this directory: